Application Procedure for Exchange Students

 Your home university nominates you by sending the nomination form to Ms. Jutta Janzen.

-The nomination deadlines are 15.04 for summer semester stays and 15.10 for winter semester stays.
+The nomination deadlines are 15.04 for winter semester stays and 15.10 for summer semester stays.

 2. Before the application